pingcap/docs-cn/tools/data-migration-troubleshooting.md

 1. Use `query-status` to query the current running status of the task.

-    - Whether an error caused the `Paused` status of a task in a dm-worker
+    - Whether an error caused the `Paused` status of a task in a DM-worker
     - Whether the cause of the task error is an error in executing the SQL statement

 2. Record the returned binlog pos (`SyncerBinlog`) that Syncer has synchronized when executing `query-status`.
 3. According to the error condition, application scenario and so on, decide whether to skip or replace the current SQL statement that has an error.
 4. Skip or replace the current error SQL statement that has an error:

-    - To skip the current SQL statement that has an error, use `sql-skip` to specify the dm-worker, task name and binlog pos that need to perform SQL skip operations and perform the skip operations.
+    - To skip the current SQL statement that has an error, use `sql-skip` to specify the DM-worker, task name and binlog pos that need to perform SQL skip operations and perform the skip operations.
-    - To replace the current SQL statement that has an error, use `sql-replace` to specify the dm-worker, task name, binlog pos, and the new SQL statement(s) used to replace the original SQL statement.
+    - To replace the current SQL statement that has an error, use `sql-replace` to specify the DM-worker, task name, binlog pos, and the new SQL statement(s) used to replace the original SQL statement.
 (You can specify multiple statements by separating them using `;`.)

-5. Use `resume-task` and specify the dm-worker and task name to restore the task on the dm-worker that was paused due to an error.
+5. Use `resume-task` and specify the DM-worker and task name to restore the task on the DM-worker that was paused due to an error.
 6. Use `query-status` to check whether the SQL statement skip or replacement is successful.

 #### How to find the binlog pos that needs to be specified in the parameter?